TLeonardUK/ds3os/README.md

 # Dark Souls 3 - Open Server
 An open source implementation of the dark souls 3 game server.

-Initially focused on getting matchmaking working such that private servers can be run.
+Idealistically made for the purpose of allow better alternatives to playing mods than getting your account banned and using the retail ban server.
+As well as opening up opportunities to improve player safety and choice, by allowing them to segregate themselves off from the pool of cheaters on retail, without loosing network functionality.

-:bangbang: This project is very much an early work in progress, no guarantees are given over its stability.
+:bangbang: This project is still a work in progress, no guarantees are given over its stability (that said it works quite well now!).

 ![Build Status](https://github.com/TLeonardUK/ds3os/actions/workflows/ci.yml/badge.svg)